ivy00johns/pwnagotchi-tools/README.md

 	},

 	// Windows configuration
-	WINDOWS: false, // Flag to indicate if running on Windows
+	WINDOWS: true, // Flag to indicate if running on Windows
 	HASHCAT_PATH: "C:\\[PATH]\\hashcat-6.2.6", // Path to Hashcat on Windows
 	...
 	```